rekfuki/eywa/README.md

-# eywa
+# Description
-Open source FaaS platform
+Eywa is an end-to-end open source FaaS platform that was developed as an Honours project at the University of Dundee.

 ### Dissertation: https://drive.google.com/file/d/1DEb2UZUNqcSHW7OGN9pZ1QDMBoU6JH9f/view?usp=sharing